andywilsonuk/IntegrationTestingLibraryForSqlServer/README.md

 Available on NuGet at https://www.nuget.org/packages/IntegrationTestingLibraryForSqlServer

 Ideal for use with [SQL Server Local DB](http://blogs.msdn.com/b/sqlexpress/archive/2011/07/12/introducing-localdb-a-better-sql-express.aspx) which is deployed as part of Visual Studio but can also be installed on Integration Test servers.
-Specflow is fully supported and is the preferred method for creating intgration tests, see further down this document for [Specflow integration best practices](#specflow-integration-best-practices).
+Specflow is fully supported and is our preferred method for creating intgration tests, see further down this document for [Specflow integration best practices](#specflow-integration-best-practices).
 ```C#
 using System.Data;
 using IntegrationTestingLibraryForSqlServer;